pyrocms/pyrocms-docs/content/general/getting-started/server-requirements.md

 ### GD 2

-This library will need to be installed on your server, and PHP will need to be compiled to include it.
-Details on how to do that can be found <a href="http://www.libgd.org/FAQ_PHP#How_do_I_get_gd_to_work_with_PHP.3F" target="_blank" title="Find out how to make GD2 work with PHP">here</a>
+This library needs to be installed on your server with PHP compiled to include it.
+Usually your package manager will take care of this for you, if not you can get it <a href="https://bitbucket.org/pierrejoye/gd-libgd/overview" target="_blank" title="Find out how to make GD2 work with PHP">here</a> (the Libgd wiki is currently unavailable.)

 ### cURL

-<a href="http://curl.haxx.se/" target="_blank">libcurl 7.10.5 or greater</a> will need to be installed on your server and PHP will need to be compiled to include it.
-Details on how to do that can be found <a href="http://curl.haxx.se/libcurl/php/install.html" target="_blank" title="Find out how to make cURL work  with PHP">here</a>.
+<a href="http://curl.haxx.se/" target="_blank">libcurl 7.10.5 or greater</a> need's to be installed on your server with PHP compiled to include it.
+Usually your package manager will take care of this for you, if not see instructions <a href="http://curl.haxx.se/libcurl/php/install.html" target="_blank" title="Find out how to make cURL work  with PHP">here</a>.

 ### Bundled requirements